 - Contact Secure Haven Funeral Directors to carry out the removal back to the Chapel of Rest

-Death at a Hospital or Hospice
+At a Hospital or Hospice

 Once the doctor has confirmed the death, you will be able to advise the bereavement office if the funeral service will be a burial or cremation and who your preferred funeral director is.
 If cremation, medical forms will be ordered and completed by two doctors before the deceased is clear for removal from the hospital mortuary.

 Registration of a death in the district in which it has occurred is required within five days and is by appointment only.
 The doctor who has certified the death will issue you with a Certificate Cause of Death – you must take this certificate with you to the Registrar.
-Also, take the medical card and birth certificate, if possible.
+Also take the medical card and birth certificate if possible.